FullStackWithLawrence/aws-rekognition/README.md

 ![AWS ML Stack](https://raw.githubusercontent.com/lpm0073/aws-rekognition/main/doc/aws-ml-stack.png "AWS ML Stack")

+Additionally, this solution leverages the following AWS serverless services:

 - **[AWS Rekognition](https://aws.amazon.com/rekognition/)**: a cloud-based software as a service computer vision platform that was launched in 2016.
 It is an AWS managed Machine Learning Service with Content moderation, Face compare and search, Face Detection and analysis, Labeling, Custom labels, Text detection, Celebrity recognition, Video segment detection and Streaming Video Events detection features.
 It is used by a number of United States government agencies, including U.S. Immigration and Customs Enforcement and Orlando, Florida police, as well as private entities.
 - **[IAM](https://aws.amazon.com/iam/)**: a web service that helps you securely control access to AWS resources.
 With IAM, you can centrally manage permissions that control which AWS resources users can access.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.
 - **[S3](https://aws.amazon.com/s3/)**: Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 Amazon S3 uses the same scalable storage infrastructure that Amazon.com uses to run its e-commerce network.